-There were no transfers into or out of level 3 instruments and/or between level 1 and level 2 instruments during the years ended December 31, 2021, 2020 and 2019.
-Gains and losses recognized due to the change in fair value of the warrant liability, related party are recognized as a component of other (expense) income, related party in the Consolidated Statements of Operations believed to have market and economic characteristics similar to its own.
+There were no transfers into or out of level 3 instruments and/or between level 1 and level 2 instruments during the years ended December 31, 2022, 2021 and 2020.
+Gains and losses recognized due to the change in fair value of the warrant liability, related party are recognized as a component of other (expense) income, related party in the Consolidated Statements of Operations

+The fair value of the Letter Agreement Warrants was determined using the Black-Scholes option pricing model or option pricing models based on the Company's current capitalization.
+Expected volatility is based on the historical volatility of the Company's common stock over the most recent period.
 The risk-free rate is based on the U.S. Treasury yield curve in effect at the time of valuation.
 Significant inputs utilized in the valuation of the Letter Agreement Warrants were:

-The fair value of the Letter Agreement Warrants was determined using the Black-Scholes option pricing model or option pricing models based on the Company's current capitalization.
-Expected volatility is based on a portfolio of selected stocks of companies